 Decomposing Numbers: A Deep Dive into Prime Factorization and the Case of 84

 Finding the prime factors of a number might seem like a dry mathematical exercise, but it's a fundamental concept with far-reaching applications in number theory, cryptography, and even computer science.
-This article will explore the process of prime factorization, focusing specifically on the number 84, and delve into the broader significance of this seemingly simple procedure.
+This article will explore the process of prime factorization, focusing specifically on the number 84, and dig into the broader significance of this seemingly simple procedure.
 We'll uncover how to find the prime factors of 84, examine the uniqueness of this factorization, and discuss the implications of this process in more advanced mathematical contexts.

 Understanding Prime Numbers and Factorization